 An artist in her own right, Nathalie is a gifted painter and enjoys creating still life and landscapes inspired by her natural surroundings.
 When she’s not promoting the winery you’ll find her spending time with her extended family, traveling, hiking, and enjoying winter sports.

 Sofian Himeur embodies the sense of family and spirit of Gruet Winery; he’s also the grandson of its late founder, patriarch Gilbert Gruet.
 With a lifetime spent performing nearly every task in and outside of the winery, there are few people more poised than Sofian to speak to Gruet’s past, present and enduring, bright future.

-When he arrived in New Mexico with his mom, dad and uncle from his native France, Sofian was a tot when the winery was just getting underway.
+He was just a tot when he arrived in New Mexico with his parents and uncle from his native France, and the winery was just getting underway.
 Today Sofian, along with his uncle, winemaker Laurent Gruet, and his mother are the torch-bearers for a winemaking legacy that started back in Bethon (Champagne), France in the 1950s.